-For squirrels seen in Northumberland and Newcastle please report your red and grey squirrel sightings by email to the red squirrel group nearest to where you saw the squirrel.
-The map shows the locations of our groups – click on the coloured area to find the name of the group and their email contact details.
+For squirrels seen in Northumberland and Newcastle please report your red and grey squirrel sightings to the red squirrel group nearest to where you saw the squirrel.
+The map below shows the locations of our groups – click on the coloured area to find the name of the group and their email contact details.

 At present, as there are no red squirrels in the rest of County Durham, and no red squirrel groups, there is no point in reporting grey squirrels from the rest of the county of Durham, as there is nothing that can be done about them.